 We already looked at how to use FileZilla to uninstall and reinstall WordPress.
-For this purpose, all you need to do is to drag the files and folders into the now-empty htdocs folder.
+For this purpose, all you need to do is to drag the files and folders into the now-empty public_html folder (or where WordPress was previously installed).
 After that, go to your website.

 The installation will ask you to choose a language.
 (However, don’t worry, you can change this later)

 Then, you will be presented with information about the installation process.
 Click on “Let’s go!” to continue.